 Mandalay Bay Beach

 Lyn says she only had a couple hours to spend here, but that her family could have easily hung out for the entire day!
-The park is free for guests of the resort, but costs about $20 for adults and about $10 for kids 4 to 16, available only Monday through Thursday if you’re not a resort guest.
+The park is free for guests of the resort, but costs about $25 per ticket during the week and $40 on the weekends for non-hotel guests, available only Monday through Thursday if you’re not a resort guest.

 15. Pal Around the Adventuredome at Circus Circus

 At Circus Circus, a circus-themed resort on the Strip, you’ll find a full-fledged 5-acre theme park inside at the Adventuredome.
-It features full roller coasters, an arcade, bumper cars, carnival rides, laser tag and a 4D theater, among other rides.
-Tickets start at about $48 for a day-pass for those 48 inches and taller.
+It features full-sized roller coasters, an arcade, bumper cars, carnival rides, laser tag and a 4D theater, among other rides.

 16. Get a Thrill on the X-Scream Coaster at the STRAT

-Formerly the Stratosphere, and now known as The STRAT Hotel, Casino & SkyPod, this is an iconic property on the Las Vegas skyline and features the tallest freestanding observation tower in the U.S.
+Formerly the Stratosphere, and now known as The STRAT Hotel, Casino & Tower, this is an iconic property on the Las Vegas skyline and features the tallest freestanding observation tower in the U.S.

 Shopping